cine-io/cineio-broadcast-ios/README.md

 ### Example Publisher Application

-Check out the [cineio-broadcaster-ios][cineio-ios-example-app] repository for a working example of a publisher.
+Check out the [cineio-ios-example-app][cineio-ios-example-app] repository for a working example of a publisher.